 Trial court judges, in reviewing a petition for resentencing brought under Penal Code § 1170.95 following enactment of Senate Bill 1437, must determine from the outset if the petitioner makes a prima facie case for relief.
 This is required under Penal Code § 1170.95(c).

-In doing so, the judge will first consider the declaration signed by petitioner, often on a form wherein petitioner checks certain blocks if the petition is file by the petitioner himself.
+In doing so, the judge will first consider the declaration signed by petitioner, often on a form wherein petitioner checks certain blocks if the petition is filed by the petitioner himself.
 On that form, petitioner first will often check or initial a box that says an information was filed against him which permitted the prosecution to proceed under a theory of felony murder or under the natural and probable consequences doctrine.
 Second, petitioner will attest by checking or initialing a block that states he was convicted or pled guilty (or no contest) to first or second degree murder under the felony murder or natural and probable consequences doctrine.
 Third, petitioner will represent that he could not now be convicted of first or second degree murder under the changed law.

 To determine if a petitioner establishes a prima facie case (before counsel can be appointed for petitioner), some courts have interpreted 1170.95(c) as permitting the judge to examine the record of conviction.
 See, e.g., People v.
 Cornelius (2020) 14 Cal.App.5th 54, 58.